 - What are the qualities you possess that make you the best candidate for the job?

-- Why are you interested in that company.
+- Why are you interested in that company?

 When you try wrapping your head around the answers to these questions, you will begin to understand exactly what you need to say.
-The Interviewer is trying to know you and why you decided to apply, this is an opportunity to sell yourself.
+The Interviewer is trying to know you, and why you decided to apply, this is an opportunity to sell yourself.
 Below are important things you should know and how to respond.

 - Do your Background Research

-As a Job applicant, you have to do proper research about the company you intend to work in, be conversant with the company’s mission and goals, and then align your professional goals with them.
+As a Job applicant, you must do proper research about the company you intend to work in, be conversant with the company’s mission and goals, and then align your professional goals with them.
 One thing interviewers appreciate is someone who is proven to have studied the company values and sheds light on them.
 Understand the outstanding features that make the company unique and hold onto them.